ezraozaki/ezraozaki.github.io/_posts/2015-10-07-welcome-to-jekyll.markdown

 <br>
 **PHASE I: Competitive Analysis** <br>
-To learn of which aspects When2meet we could improve, we selected applications for collaborative productivity, particularly those geared towards students as well as other applications with collaborative learning components.
-This step served as an inspiration in our redesign of the app.
+To learn of which aspects When2meet we could improve, we picked four other product, two direct competitors (whenisgood + Doodle) and two indirect competitors (MeetingPlanner + Google Calendar).
+Doing this provides us some inspirations in our redesign of the app.
 <br><br>

 |                                           | whenisgood | Doodle | MeetingPlanner | Google Calendar |